 MEDUXNEKEAG RIVER (2nd CD) - The Houlton Band of Maliseet Indians (Tribe) requested that the District assist them with aquatic ecosystem restoration or large-scale watershed management planning.
 The District prepared a reconnaissance (Section 905(b)) report describing opportunities to assist the Tribe.
-The report was approved by the U.S. Army Corps of Engineers' North Atlantic Division (NAD).
-The Tribe and the Army Corps executed a cost sharing agreement for a watershed management plan for the Meduxnekeag River Watershed on March 19, 2014.
+The report was approved by USACE North Atlantic Division (NAD).
+The Tribe and USACE executed a cost sharing agreement for a watershed management plan for the Meduxnekeag River Watershed on March 19, 2014.
 The District, together with the Tribe, Maliseet First Nation and Meduxnekeag River Association scientists, conducted fish habitat assessments in the fall of 2014 and 2015.
 The Meduxnekeag Watershed Assessment and Study Plan final draft was received from the contractor in December 2018.
 Reviews are ongoing and a final report will be released in 2021.